Why bother with access?

 People with access requirements provide a significant opportunity for businesses that have accessible environments.

 Did you know that one in five Australians has difficulty accessing cafes, restaurants, activities, resorts and accommodation?

-Almost four million Australians have access requirements or other disability.
+Or that almost four million Australians have access requirements or other disability?

-In addition to this figure, there are those with temporary disabilities resulting from causes such as sporting injuries and medical conditions, seniors with mobility issues and families with young children in prams.
+There are also those with temporary disabilities resulting from sports injuries and medical conditions, seniors with mobility issues and families with young children in prams.

 People with access requirements include:

 It’s not about being right or wrong, but being aware of what you can offer.
-Providing accurate information allows customers to make informed decisions.
 And it’s about doing it well!

-In this toolkit you'll find a number of fact sheets, tips, tools, techniques and reference websites designed to help you assess, develop and market your products and services more effectively.
+In the toolkit you'll find fact sheets, tips, tools, techniques and reference websites to help you assess, develop and market your products and services more effectively.